timmo001/home-panel/docs/docs/configuration.md

 #### entity_id

-The `entity_id` of the [HASS][hass] entity.
+The `entity_id` of the [Home Assistant][hass] entity.
 Switches and lights act as buttons which can be toggled on and off and scenes, scripts etc. act as non-toggleable buttons.

 ```json